 Day 43: July 26 - Boat from Tulcea to Sulina

 Highlights: Ferry along the Sulina Branch of the DanubeWe say goodbye to our bicycles this morning and catch a boat to complete our last leg down the Danube to Sulina.
-We'll take a swim in the Black Sea and enjoy an evening on the seashore.
+We'll take a swim in the Black Sea, visit some bird sanctuaries and return to Tulcea this evening.

 Day 44: July 27 - Transfer to Bucharest

-Highlights: Sunrise over the Black SeaWe catch an early boat this morning and then a bus to Bucharest for our last evening together.
+Highlights: Bucharest, Ceausescu's PalaceWe'll transfer to Bucharest today for a guided walk and our last evening together.
 Maybe you'll have some extra days to take a walk through this historic capital which has some Ottoman architecture but is also marked by the hand of the authoritarian dictator, Nicolae Ceausescu.

 Day 45: Jul 28 - Tour ends today in Bucharest

-HighlightsRegensburg, Vienna, Budapest, Black Forest, Ulm, Belgrade, Bucharest and the Black Sea
+HighlightsRegensburg, Vienna, Budapest, Black Forest, Ulm, Belgrade, Bucharest and the Black Sea, Loire Valley and its chateaux, Basel, bike paths along major rivers, Beaune wine, Chenonceau castle

 Includes"The Usual" plus...
 Use of a quality 27-30 speed bicycle; 45 days, 44 nights accommodation, about 2/3 of dinners (excluding drinks), all breakfasts, dinner cruise in Budapest, boxed lunches on most days